 The fourth generation MX-5 has undergone extensive mechanical changes to make it the finest handling version yet

-In a car like the MX-5, the chassis is always meant to be the star of the show, with outright performance being a lower priority.
 Mazda offers two engines.
-Entry-level cars are fitted with a four cylinder, 1.5-litre unit, while a 160hp 2.0-litre engine powers the top-of-the-range models.
+Entry-level cars are fitted with a four cylinder, 132hp 1.5-litre unit, while a 184hp 2.0-litre engine powers the top-of-the-range models.
 The smaller 1.5 is the one preferred by Mazda’s engineers, as they claim its lower mass makes it even more enjoyable to drive.

 There's no point beating around the bush – the MX-5 is the best car to drive for the money

-In order to improve weight distribution and lower the centre of gravity, the engines sit 13mm lower and 15mm further back than in the old model – for excellent balance.
+In order to improve the Mazda MX-5’s weight distribution and lower the centre of gravity, the latest car’s engines sit lower and further back than in the old model for better balance.

 Although the steering is now an electrically assisted setup the MX-5’s system is really good.
-It’s quick, sharp, and communicates the necessary information to give the driver confidence in the twisty stuff.
-One or two testers suggest that it might be a little too light, but others argue that this suits the featherweight MX-5.
+It’s quick but feels naturally weighted, and communicates the necessary information to give the driver confidence on challenging country roads.